SelHel/Chess_Tournament_Management_Program/README.md

 ## 1. Description

-This program is an offline application that allows users to manage chess tournaments.
+This program is an offline application that allows users to manage chess tournaments.<br/>
 The user can follow and update the results of tournament. <br/>
 It can generate reports and save or load tournament at any time with a database.